GrammaticalFramework/gf-eclipse-plugin/README.md

 ## Release history

 **21/03/12**
 : (1.4.2.x) Added wizard for context-free grammars (no syntax support, though).
+Context-menu option for toggling the GF Nature and Builder together.

 **14/03/12**
 : (1.4.1.x) GF source files can now be anywhere in project, not necessarily at top level.